-As it can be seen, it has been necessary in 1 specific case to examine in depth the soft skill "followership-support the leader".
+As it can be seen, it has been necessary in 1 specific case to examine in depth the soft skill "followership-ability to cooperate".

-Elidea has studied the review of literature about "followership-support the leader" in order to identify its micro-skills.
+Elidea has studied the review of literature about "followership- ability to cooperate" in order to identify its micro-skills.